Chesterton Tribune: History

-The Chesterton Tribune was launched by W.W.
+The first Chesterton Tribune was launched by W.W.
 Mikels in October 1882 as a Greenback Party weekly.
-Mikel lasted as the owner only for a few months until he sold the paper to the Chesterton Tribune Company.
+Mikel lasted as the owner only for a few months until he sold the rights to the paper to the Chesterton Tribune Company.
 This company was a group of local businessmen and was headed by John Taylor.
 Taylor had to discontinue the publication of the paper in 1883.

-In 1884 the Tribune company sent representatives to Valparaiso, Indiana, to offer Arthur J. Bowserthe paper for $800.
+The second Chesterton Tribune was launched in April, 1884 after the Tribune company sent representatives to Valparaiso, Indiana, to offer Arthur J. Bowser the paper for $800.
 Bowser and lawyer S.D.
 Watson resumed publication of the Chesterton Tribune on April 2, 1884.
 The partners also decided to expand their paper to the town of Porter, Indiana.
 Watson decided to give up his share to Bowser in September 1884.
-The journal was published every Saturday and had seven columns of print.
+The paper was published every Saturday and had seven columns of print.
+Bowser also briefly published a Porter Tribune.
 In April 1896 the Chesterton and Porter editions of the Tribune were combined to create the Westchester Tribune.
 Since the post office would not renew the postal permit with the new name, Bowser had to change the name back to the Chesterton Tribune in November 1897.
 In 1910, the price of a yearly subscription to the paper rose from $1.50 a year to $2.00 a year.

-Warren R. Canright and Phyllis Post, a couple living in Chesterton, Indiana, purchased the Chesterton Tribune.
-In 1961 the Chesterton Tribune changed from a weekly to a daily newspaper.
-In 1999 the Canrights published the Chesterton Tribune with their son, David Canright, as the editor and chief.
-In 2018 David Canright now owns the Tribune and the Chesterton Tribune Company is still the publisher.
-In 2018, David Canright was listed as the owner of the Tribune and the Chesterton Tribune Company.
-He is still the publisher.
-The Chesterton Tribune can be found at 193 S. Calumet, Chesterton.
-The company offers many different tools on their website, chestertontribune.com.
-Since 2018, the paper had 4,409 subscriptions and cost $36 a year.
-The paper ceased publication of its print newspaper on December 30, 2020, but was later revived in 2021 as a twice-weekly, full color paper after being bought by Hometown Media Inc. on March 10, 2021.
+In 1928 Warren R. Canright and his wife Phyllis (Post) Canright purchased the Chesterton Tribune.
+Canright was a college-educated linotype operator and printer who had previously been employed by the Chicago Tribune.
+In 1961 Warren R. and his sons Warren H. Canright and John E. Canright converted the Chesterton Tribune to a daily newspaper.
+The new daily paper carried national and international news from United Press International until UPI entered bankruptcy.
+In its final years as a daily the paper was a member of the Associated Press.
+After 1981 Warren H. and his wife Elizabeth (Bourne) Canright jointly published the Monday through Friday Chesterton Tribune with their son, David Canright, eventually becoming editor.
+The newspaper printing plant and editorial offices were at 193 S. Calumet, Chesterton in a building built after the Chesterton fire of 1902 by newspaper founder Bowser.
+The paper also launched a website, chestertontribune.com.
+Printed circulation of the paper peaked at more than 5,000 households and then began a slow decline as readers turned away from printed news.
+Following the deaths of Warren H. and Elizabeth, the paper ceased publication of its print newspaper on December 30, 2020.

+The Tribune was revived in 2021 as a twice-weekly, full color paper after being bought by Hometown Media Inc. on March 10, 2021.

 Achievements

-In the 1920s the Chesterton Tribune was one of the only papers in Indiana to refuse any publication about the Ku Klux Klan.
-However, today the paper refuses to publish any information on ongoing civil-rights issues, deeming these topics "political" and not welcome in the paper.

 During World War II Canright sent a free copy of the Tribune to all Chesterton and Porter soldiers.